 The concept of a cycle route through Wainuiomata was championed by local residents and the Homedale Village community and the feasibility of it being a Heartland Ride was investigated in 2018.

 The concept was promoted by Love Wainuiomata and the Homedale business community in 2019.
 Information was shared with interest groups across the community and residents were invited to public meetings.
-Newspaper articles were published and info on the concept and route was available on Love Wainuiomata.
+Newspaper articles were published and info on the concept and route was available via Love Wainuiomata.

 Community feedback was used in a formal application to NZTA in December 2019 for the proposed route.
 It has been provisionally approved which means we can access co-funding from the NZTA.
-Approval has also been given by Ngā Haeranga New Zealand Cycle Trail so the route can be part of the national network and promoted alongside 24 other Heartland Rides.
+Approval has also been given by Ngā Haerenga New Zealand Cycle Trail so the route can be part of the national network and promoted alongside 24 other Heartland Rides.

 A route inspection was completed in January 2020 that has identified numerous safety enhancements including signs, road edge improvements and physical works to improve road user safety and enhance the cycling experience.